lingtalfi/nullos-admin/doc/tutorials/getting-started-with-nullos.md

-Look on the left, the tables of the oui database have been generated.
+Look on the left, the tables of the oui database have been generated!
+Hooray!

-Nullos has created two arbitraries sections: "Main" and "Others", and we will change them in the next section.
+Nullos has created two arbitrary sections on the left menu: "Main" and "Others"; we will change them in the next section.

-But for now, let's have a quick look at what nullos has generated.
+For now, let's have a quick look at what nullos has generated.

 - Click the "Main > Concours" item in the left menu
-    - it opens the list for "Concours" in the right page (see the screenshot below)
+    - it opens the list for "Concours" in the right pane (see the screenshot below)
-        - Concours is french for "Challenge", or "Competition", but it's not important in this tutorial
+        - (Concours is french for "Challenge", or "Competition", but it's not important in this tutorial)

 [![concours-list.png](https://s19.postimg.org/7xay6gr8j/concours_list.png)](https://postimg.org/image/mt9he22n3/)